 - Only ad-based monetization

-- Some limitations with internal content delivery server
+- Some limitations with internal streaming content delivery servers

-- Some important features only available with high-ticket plans
+- Some essential features only available with high-ticket plans

 Pricing:

-Wowza is one of the oldest online video hosting platforms in the game.
-Although some of Wowza’s plans are more expensive, it is known for its budget-friendly options.
-This platform hosts both live streams and video on demand.
+Wowza is one of the game’s oldest online video hosting platforms.
+Although some of Wowza’s plans are more expensive, it’s known for its budget-friendly options.
+This platform hosts live streams and video on demand.

-The top feature from Wowza is its amazing security features.
+The top feature of Wowza is its fantastic security features.

 Basic Functionality: